-- 18.3.6 The following measures are proposed to mitigate construction impacts on land use: - restriction of construction activities to a working corridor defined by or within the CPO together with additional areas purchased by agreement, where possible; - reduction of temporary land loss to agriculture and forestry during construction through construction programming, consultation with land interests, and reinstatement of agricultural land post construction; - maintenance of agricultural land capability and avoidance of flood issues through preconstruction drainage works where required and reinstatement/provision of new drainage as required; - maintenance of vehicular access to all farm buildings.
-This should be sufficient to enable normal practices to be carried out e.g. arrival/departure of animal feed delivery lorries.
+- 33.3.6 The following measures are proposed to mitigate construction impacts on land use: - restriction of construction activities to a working corridor, defined by or within the CPO together with additional areas purchased by agreement, where possible; - reduction of temporary land loss to agriculture and forestry during construction through construction programming, consultation with land interests and reinstatement of agricultural land, post construction; - maintenance of agricultural land capability and avoidance of flood issues through preconstruction drainage works where required and reinstatement/provision of new drainage as required; - maintenance of vehicular access to all farm buildings.
+This should be sufficient to enable normal practices to be carried out e.g. arrival/departure of lorries.
 Where access will require to be altered either temporarily or permanently as a result of construction, alternative access for stock and machinery will be provided as appropriate in consultation with the land owner/occupier.
-Recessed access to be provided off main and side roads as appropriate with loading/unloading area if required; - maintenance of access to other business premises (e.g. arrival/departure of customers); - avoidance of severance of farm land where possible; and - adherence to best practice through adoption of procedures relating to soil stripping, handling and storage during construction and reinstatement, limiting damage to agricultural capability of soils and to control dust generation and dispersal. - 18.3.7 Claims for reasonable financial compensation can be made for areas of agriculture land, woodland or forestry lost as a result of the proposed scheme, and appropriate compensation provided following consideration by the District Valuer. - Provided that the above mitigation measures are implemented, it is considered that no significant disruption due to construction will occur in relation to land use.
+Recessed access to be provided off main and side roads as appropriate with loading/unloading area if required. - maintenance of access to other business premises (e.g. arrival/departure of customers); - avoidance of severance of farm land, where possible; and - adherence to best practice through adoption of procedures relating to soil stripping, handling and storage during construction and reinstatement, limiting damage to agricultural capability of soils and to control dust generation and dispersal. - 33.3.7 Claims for reasonable financial compensation can be made for areas of agriculture land, woodland or forestry lost as a result of the proposed scheme and appropriate compensation provided following consideration by the District Valuer. - 33.3.8 Provided that the above mitigation measures are implemented, it is considered that no significant disruption due to construction will occur in relation to land use.

-18.4 Landscape and Visual
+33.4 Landscape and Visual

-This section identifies the potential impacts of construction activities on the landscape and on the visual amenity of the Northern Leg study area, and proposes appropriate mitigation measures.
-Landscape and visual issues are particularly important due to the scale of construction of the AWPR scheme.
-The Northern Leg study area is a predominantly rural landscape characterised by gently rolling terrain, intensively farmed open and wooded land, hills and valleys.
-A notable feature in the landscape is the River Don which flows northwest to southeast across the study area.
+33.4.1 This section identifies the potential impacts of construction activities on the landscape and on the visual amenity of the Southern Leg study area, and proposes appropriate mitigation measures.
+Landscape and visual issues are particularly important due to the scale of construction of the proposed scheme.
+The study area is predominantly rural landscape characterised by rolling hills, areas of woodland and open farmland.
+A notable feature in the landscape is the Dee Valley, which meanders in a northeast/southwest direction across the area.
+Settlements have developed along the northern slopes of the Dee valley and in the rolling landscape west of Aberdeen city boundaries.